 English Education, Secondary (9-12)

-The English Education Program at Mars Hill College is part of the English major described in the college catalog:
+The English Education Program at Mars Hill University is part of the English major described in the university catalog:

 The department offers a major program broad enough to provide a sound basis in literature (British, American, and world), in writing (critical, professional, and creative), and in the history and structure of the English language.
 The curriculum is designed to develop a variety of skills: reading, writing, speaking, listening, viewing, computer use, and research.
 The goals are breadth and depth of learning, development of aesthetic awareness, and preparation for graduate study or for careers in teaching, writing, and other professions.